 Christopher Scarver couldn't handle the atrocious crimes notorious serial killer Jeffrey Dahmer had committed.
 So he did something about it.

 On Nov.
-28, 1994, Christopher Scarver, an inmate at Columbia Correctional Institution in Portage, Wis., was assigned to clean the prison’s gymnasium along with two other inmates.
+28, 1994, Christopher Scarver, an inmate at Columbia Correctional Institution in Portage, Wisconsin, was assigned to clean the prison’s gymnasium along with two other inmates.
 One inmate was named Jesse Anderson.
 The other inmate was Jeffrey Dahmer.

 Christopher Scarver was born in Milwaukee, Wis.
 After he dropped out of high school and his mother kicked him out of the house, Scarver secured a position through the Youth Conservation Corps program as a trainee carpenter.

 A supervisor of the program allegedly told Scarver once he completed the program, he would become a full-time employee.
 But that never happened.

 On the first day of June in 1990, a disgruntled Scarver went to the office of the training program.
 Steve Lohman, a former boss, was working there.
 Scarver said that the program owed him money and demanded Lohman give it to him.
 When Lohman only gave him 15 dollars, Scarver shot him in the head, killing him instantly.

 Scarver was arrested a few hours later, sitting on the stoop of his girlfriend’s apartment building.